 Heart rate dysfunction or rhythm disturbances are managed with antiarrhythmic agents (amiodarone, Cardizem) or anti-hypertensive agents (Cardene, cleviprex).
 If you need more help in cardiac nursing, check out the Cardiac Nurse Crash Course.

 Brain disorders require confirmation through imaging and can be treated in various ways (surgery, drains, medications or monitoring).
 There is no exact track other than frequent neuro assessments and monitoring.
-If you need more help in cardiac nursing, check out the Neuro Nurse Crash Course.
+If you need more help in cardiac nursing, check out the Neuro Wise Course.

 Top IV medications ICU nurses need to know